maist98/Storytelling-w-Data-Fork/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should probably hire me.
+You should consider purchasing or donating to my work.

 # About me
-Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+Hello, I'm Stephen.
+I'm enrolled in the Heinz MISM-BIDA program where I'm currently in my first year.
+In my spare time, I like to watch tennis, play pickleball, and practice pieces on the piano.
+A fun fact about me is that I'm an identical twin.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+I think data visualization is something that I can improve upon; in my professional experience, I've often struggled to find aesthetically pleasing ways to present data.
+I'd like to learn and develop some good rules of thumb that I can apply to data visualization through practice and theory.

+After I graduate, I'm likely to return to my job working in the public sector but with a focus on data.
+In the meantime, while I'm at Heinz, I'd like to gain experience working in the private sector which is what I am targeting for my summer internship.

 # Portfolio

+## Assignment A
+TBD

+## Assignment B
+TBD

+## Assignment C
+TBD

+## Final Project
+TBD

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.